-The FSS program requires 50 credits of coursework at a tuition rate of $722 per credit.
+The FSS program requires 49 credits of coursework at a tuition rate of $715 per credit.
 The table below is a quarterly tuition estimate for a full-time student in program.
-This estimate does not include costs for intensive travel, major medical and dental insurance, books, living expenses, or other costs incurred while in graduate school.
+This estimate does not include costs for major medical and dental insurance, books, living expenses, or other costs incurred while in graduate school.
 These costs are, however, included in the estimated cost of the program for financial aid purposes and so financial aid can be used to cover the expenses.

 Financial aid and scholarships